Revised in October 2025

 Disadvantages

-- One way, export-only integration
+- One-way integration

-A feature still in public preview, Azure data lake publishing provides a more practical, cheaper and faster storage option for your big analytical and integration databases which you used to access using Entity store or BYOD options before.
-It can publish data from entity store, data entities and standard FO tables to a “Data Lake Storage Gen2” storage, in a “near real-time” speed using the new D365FO “Data feed service”.
-This new data feed service works faster and saves you the hassle of maintaining DMF export jobs and batches.
+Azure data lake publishing provides a more practical, cheaper, and faster storage option for your big analytical and integration databases.
+It can publish data from entity store, data entities, and standard FO tables to a Data Lake Storage Gen2 storage, in a “near real-time” speed using the new D365 F&O “Data feed service”.
+Data transfer is using a CSV format, which can be inefficient compared to modern data transfer formats.

 Publishing your data into a data lake storage brings in many benefits.
-It costs much less to store data in Data Lake compared to a SQL Server data space in Azure.
-Plus data lake allows you to combine your FO data with data from other applications, and also CDS inside the same data lake space and run consolidated reports with them.
-Data lake supports Common Data Model folder structure which can be understood by many Cloud applications and services, and it is also possible move the data from and to CDS using CDS Data lake integrations.
+It costs much less to store data in a Data Lake compared to a SQL Server data space in Azure.
+Plus data lake allows you to combine your FO data with data from other applications, and also Dataverse inside the same data lake space, and run consolidated reports with them.
+Data lake supports the “Common Data Model” folder structure, which can be understood by many cloud applications and services.
 Usage of Azure data transformation tools like Azure Data Factory is also possible.

 ADVANTAGES